 Social insurance (SI) contributions

-Mandatory SI contributions are applicable to Vietnamese individuals only.
-Expatriates are currently exempt and will be allowed to participate in the scheme from 1 January 2018 onward.
-The level of compulsory SI contribution is reduced from 1 June 2017 from 26% to 25.5% of total salary, of which 18% (before 1 June 2017) or 17.5% (after 1 June 2017) is the employers’ obligation and the remaining 8% is the employees’ obligation.
+The level of compulsory SI contribution is 25.5% of total salary and some allowance, of which 17.5% is the employers’ obligation and the remaining 8% is the employees’ obligation.
 The salary subject to SI contribution is the salary stated in the labour contract, but is capped at 20 times the minimum basic salary.

 Health insurance (HI) contributions

 Mandatory HI contributions are applicable to both Vietnamese individuals and expatriates, except those who are employed under Vietnam home office labour contracts.
-HI contribution rates are 4.5% of total salary, with 3% contributed by the employer and 1.5% by the employee.
+HI contribution rates are 4.5% of total salary and some allowance, with 3% contributed by the employer and 1.5% by the employee.

 Salary/wage subject to HI contribution is capped at 20 times the minimum basic salary for HI contributions.